 - - Slice off the root end and the stem of the squash. - Slice the squash into two at the crease where it starts to curve, separating the straight part from the round part. - Working with the straight piece first, stand it upright and use your knife to slice off the skin, one strip at a time.- Work with the rounded piece next.
-Slice it in half again.
-Stand one end upright (with the seeds toward the cutting board) and use your knife to slice off the skin.
-Do the same with the other piece. - Remove the seeds using a large spoon, and compost or discard. - Chop the peeled butternut squash into 1-inch pieces, and set aside in a bowl until needed.
+Slice it in half.
+Place the first half cut-side-down and use your knife to slice off the skin.
+Do the same with the other half. - Remove the seeds using a large spoon, and compost or discard. - Chop the peeled butternut squash into 1-inch pieces, and set aside in a bowl until needed.

 Prepare the fennel root

 - - Slice off the stalk.
-Save some of the fern-like leaves for garnish if it looks fresh and good. - Slice off the root end and remove the outer layer of the root if it looks damaged at all. - Slice the remaining root in half, and then into quarters.
-Slice out the core. - Chop the fennel into 1-inch pieces, and set aside in a bowl until needed.
+Save some of the fern-like leaves for garnish if it looks fresh and good. - Slice off the root end and remove the outer layer of the bulb if it looks damaged at all. - Slice the bulb in half, and then into quarters.
+Remove the core. - Chop the fennel into 1-inch pieces, and set aside in a bowl until needed.

 Prepare the rest of the vegetables

 - Chop the onion into ½-inch pieces.
-Mince the garlic and ginger, or chop it in a mini food chopper.
+Finely chop the garlic and ginger, or chop it in a mini food chopper.
 Set aside until needed.